gukoff/web-game-complete/modules/04_add_images/README.md

 #### Intro

-We will modify `InMemoryStorage` to be able to store mor than just words Now that we need to store more than just words, it's time to make `InMemoryStorage` more "generic".
+We will modify `InMemoryStorage` to be able to store more than just words Now that we need to store more than just words, it's time to make `InMemoryStorage` more "generic".
 This means, make the storage less independent of the type of the stored items.